yuxwang99/ACE-adapt/README.md

 Use `python function_tag --codedir code_folder`
 to tag the inputs, outputs variable names and function names of the Matlab function script(.m) in *code_folder*, and generates a json file as output.

 We only edit user-define functions.
-Hence, we first tag user-define function declaration to get their names, inputs, and outputs to distinguish the same the user-define function invocation between matrix slice.
-The generated json file indicates the what function should be processed in the following steps.
+Hence, we first tag user-define function declaration to get their names, inputs, and outputs to distinguish the user-define function invocation between matrix slice.
+The generated json file indicates the what function would be processed in the following steps.

 ### 2. Run `function_call_analysis.py`
-Use `python function_call_analysis.py` to generate call graoh of the code base, which is saved in json format.
+Use `python function_call_analysis.py` to generate call graph of the code base, which is saved in json format.

 You need to specify